 If you’re an executive or manager, you’re busy.
 It’s likely your hard work got you to your current position and hard work is the only way you’re going to keep it.
 Hard work is great, but if all you do is work hard, you’re going to fail at growth and succession planning.
 Ensuring the future of the firm isn’t about working hard, but working smart.

-It’s the responsibility of every executive or manager to have a plan for the future of your firm, your division, or your department.
+It’s the responsibility of every executive or manager to have a plan for the future of your company, your division, or your department.
 This plan is built around talent.
 The end goal is to ensure that your firm has the right number, type, and quality of people in the right roles, at the right time, to execute its strategy.

 Most managers understand that there’s a connection between business strategy and talent.
-However, very few managers create plans or processes to leverage this connection for the benefit of their firm.
+However, very few managers create plans or processes to leverage this connection for the benefit of their business.
 Below is an action-based outline for talent development and succession planning that supports your firm’s business strategy and goals.

 - Create an ideal candidate profile based on your firm’s strategy.
 Begin this process well in advance of your expected need.
 Consider both short and long-term business goals.
 What experiences, traits, competencies, and skills will this person need for success?

-- Get an accurate of assessment of current candidates’ strengths and weaknesses.
+- Get an accurate assessment of current candidates’ strengths and weaknesses.
 This is best done utilizing 360 performance feedback from the candidate’s supervisor, co-workers, and direct reports.

 - Develop the skills needed for future roles with on-the-job training, coaching, mentoring, and education.
 Your executive team should make recommendations on how to prepare their successors, spend time mentoring these employees, and advise them on the unique challenges they may face down the road.
 Leaders should include their successors in routine projects to help them understand their decision-making process.